Start9Labs/eos-image-recipes/README.md

-# pureos-image-recipes
+# PureOS Image Recipes

-Recipes for PureOS Live and Install image creation
+Code and `debos` recipes that are used to create the PureOS live and installer images.

+Build an image via `debos -m5G --scratchsize=10G -c4 pureos-isohybrid.yaml`